Leaving Town (Woody Guthrie Festival) Lyrics – Turnpike Troubadours

 Was getting older and leaving town

-Leaving Town (Woody Guthrie Festival) Lyrics Meaning
+Meaning of Leaving Town (Woody Guthrie Festival) Lyrics

 The singer and others have been in the same place for a long time.
 They’re running late, but they see familiar landmarks like the water towers from the highway.
 It feels like a lively gathering at a place called Rocky Road.